Rhelvetican/dagger/README.md

 A Balatro mod manager designed with "Simplicty" in mind.

 ## Features
-- Lua scripting
-- :(
+- Simple to use CLI.

+## TODO
+- Make GUI for normal people.